Martial Arts Frauds: Dominick Izzo Wing Chun

 Some of these Wing Chun teachers are so shameless in their marketing and self-promotion that they become cult leaders in their communities, constantly bullying and censoring those who oppose them, and preying on the weak and unaware.

-One of the worst examples of a fraudulent martial arts teacher is a former disgraced and fired cop turned YouTuber and cult leader by the name of Dominick Izzo Wing Chun that rants about all kinds of alt-right / far right politics similar to people such as Andrew Tate.
+One of the worst examples of a fraudulent and dishonourable martial arts "teacher" is a former disgraced and fired cop turned YouTuber and cult leader by the name of Dominick Izzo Wing Chun who rants about all kinds of alt-right / far right politics just to rile people up for YouTube clicks / views.

 Martial Arts Frauds: Dominick Izzo Wing Chun